kwinso/qiwi-daemon/README.md

 # Usage

-BTW it only work is typescript (will be extented to JS soon)
+BTW it works only in typescript.
+Soon it'll be moved to npm package

 ```typescript
 import { QiWiDaemon } from "./qiwiDaemon";